armandvanhelsync/very-simple-contact-form/readme.txt

 Use shortcode [contact] to display form on page or use the widget to display form in sidebar.

+You can change the layout (CSS) of your form using the custom style page in WP dashboard.

 = Translation =
 Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian, Estonian, Slovenian and Hungarian translation included.
 More translations are very welcome!
 Please contact me via my website.